Get a quick quote

 Do you need a coffin for a direct cremation?

 Yes.
 In the UK, cremations will include a coffin, and that includes direct cremations.
-At Pure Cremation, everyone in our care has their own solid wood, environmentally-friendly coffin.
+At Pure Cremation, everyone in our care has their own solid wood coffin (usually cedar).
 Some other providers only offer ‘wood veneer’ coffins, but all direct cremations do have a coffin.

 Which coffins are best for cremations?

 A wide range of coffins can be used – wood (solid or veneer), wicker, bamboo or even cardboard coffins.
-At Pure Cremation we only ever use solid wood coffins.
+At Pure Cremation we only ever use solid wood coffins (usually cedar).
 Ideally, a coffin will not include metal parts that would not be cremated.
-Environmentally-friendly coffins are also a key consideration, and at Pure we get our coffins from sustainable sources.
+Environmentally-friendly coffins are also a key consideration, and at Pure our coffins are sustainably sourced.

 How much does a direct cremation cost?